Peruks/Peruks/README.md

 ## 🎯 Goals

-* Build a portfolio of 4–6 small, well-documented projects
+* Build a portfolio of 4–6 , well-documented projects
 * Gain confidence in technical interviews and communication
 * Transition into an entry-level AI/Data role